KarissaPalmer/KarissaPalmer.github.io/research.md

-My current research is primarily for my dissertation, which is centered on spatial data.
+My current research is primarily for my dissertation, which is centered on Arctic sea ice data.
 Two other formative projects are included as well.

 ## Arctic Ice Sheet Movement Tracking